Veeva Direct Data API: A Complete Technical Guide

 Veeva Vault and Data Integration

 Veeva Vault Platform.
-Veeva Vault is a cloud-based content and data management suite for the life sciences industry, covering areas such as regulatory, quality, clinical trials, safety, and customer relationship management.
+Veeva Vault is a cloud-based content and data management platform for the life sciences industry, covering areas such as regulatory, quality, clinical trials, safety, and customer relationship management.
 Because of Vault’s specialization for pharma/biotech, it is a critical component of many companies’ IT and compliance infrastructure.
 The platform’s architecture includes standard objects (e.g. RFPs, submissions, SOPs, reports) and supports arbitrary custom objects and document workflows.
-Veeva claims over 1,000 customers across the world ([16]), from large multinationals to smaller biotechs.
+Veeva serves over 1,000 customers across the world ([16]), from large multinationals to smaller biotechs, and reported $3.2 billion in total revenue for its fiscal year 2026 (ending January 31, 2026) ([17]).

 Integration Before Direct Data API.
 Historically, integrating Vault data into enterprise systems has been accomplished via Vault’s standard APIs or built-in tools: